spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 ##### Step 2: Build your workers

-Note: You must close the Unreal Editor before building your workers.
+**Note:** You must close the Unreal Editor before building your workers.
 If the Editor is open when you try to build your workers the command will fail.

+**Note:** Before building worker assemblies ensure that you have enabled Spatial networking for your game.
+DefaultGame.ini configuration file located in `<ProjectRoot>\Game\Config` directory must contain a line `bSpatialNetworking=True` under `[/Script/EngineSettings.GeneralProjectSettings]` section.

 There are two ways to build your worker assemblies (known as “building workers”):